MAgNET: A Graph U-Net Architecture for Mesh-Based Simulations: Conclusion and future directions

 We have made all the codes, datasets, and examples presented in this paper available open-access in the MAgNET repository at \href{https://github.com/saurabhdeshpande93/MAgNET}{https://github.com/saurabhdeshpande93/MAgNET}.
 Given the generality of MAgNET in supporting arbitrary non-linear relationships and arbitrary discretizations, we believe that the repository will provide a useful surrogate modeling framework for researchers and practitioners in various application areas across disciplines.
 We see it not only as a ready-to-use machine-learning library but also as a reference point and foundation for future developments and extensions in this emerging direction of research.
 The generality of MAgNET will enable the community to explore a range of new applications and modeling scenarios.
-By sharing our work, we hope to foster collaboration and advance the state-of-the-art in deep-learning surrogate modeling.

-\emph{Acknowledgements:}\\
+\emph{Acknowledgements:}

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764644.
 Jakub Lengiewicz would like to acknowledge the support from EU Horizon 2020 Marie Sklodowska Curie Individual Fellowship \emph{MOrPhEM} under Grant 800150.
-This paper only contains the author's views and the Research Executive Agency and the Commission are not responsible for any use that may be made of the information it contains.

 St\'ephane Bordas and Jakub Lengiewicz are grateful for the support of the Fonds National de la Recherche Luxembourg FNR grant QuaC C20/MS/14782078.
 St\'ephane Bordas received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 811099 TWINNING Project DRIVEN for the University of Luxembourg.
+This paper only contains the author's views and the Research Executive Agency and the Commission are not responsible for any use that may be made of the information it contains.